-Even kids can help assemble this simplified Italian entree from Suzanne Runtz of Charlestown, South Carolina.
-She fills each pasta shell with a piece of string cheese for a deliciously gooey center, then tops the manicotti with a beefy tomato sauce.
+It’s so easy to make my simplified version of manicotti.
+I fill each pasta shell with a piece of string cheese for a deliciously gooey center, then I top the shells with a beefy tomato sauce. —Suzanne Runtz, Charlestown, South Carolina

 - 1 package (8 ounces) manicotti shells